chipsalliance/ideas/gsoc-2024-ideas.md

 _Mentor_: [@sequencer](https://github.com/sequencer)

-## Spartan6 bitstream documentation
+## Spartan6 FPGA bitstream documentation for F4PGA

 Spartan6 is a popular FPGA from AMD (formerly Xilinx) which is still used in many boards on the market today.
-For exactly this reason there is continuous interest in creating an open source toolchain for this architecture.
-There has already been some work in F4PGA with regard to this architecture.
-Namely, it’s possible to read the original bitstream and convert to a textual representation of its content in the form of what bits in which frame are active.
+For exactly this reason there is continued interest in creating an open source toolchain for this architecture.
+There has already been some work in F4PGA with regard to this architecture, namely, it's possible to read the original bitstream and convert to a textual representation of its content in the form of what bits in which frame are active.
 F4PGA tools can also generate a bitstream from a textual representation.
-The missing part falls into the scope of project X-Ray where the meaning of those bits found in the bitstream has to be determined.
+The missing part falls into the scope of project X-Ray where the meaning of the bits found in the bitstream has to be determined.
-The idea is to extend the existing set of project X-Ray infrastructure/tools/fuzzers to document the information which bits correspond to what features of the Spartan6 architecture
+The idea is to extend the existing set of project X-Ray infrastructure/tools/fuzzers to document the information which bits correspond to what features of the Spartan6 architecture.

 ### Expected Outcome

 As a result of this work some basic fuzzers required in X-Ray for a small Spartan6 FPGA (e.g. XC6SLX9) will be created.
 One of them is the part fuzzer which produces the information about how many configuration columns and rows there are.
 Another is the tilegrid fuzzer which lists what tiles the FPGA is built on.

 ### Skills Required